mary-molchan/analytics-engineering-portfolio/gen-ai-projects/01_Spec_Driven_Workflow_for_Power_BI_Dashboard/01_discovery/raw_notes_template.md

 ## Purpose

-This template is used to capture raw input from the initial client discovery meeting for a Power BI dashboard project.
+This document is used to capture raw input from the initial discovery meeting for a Power BI dashboard project.

-The goal is not to produce a polished specification at this stage, but to preserve the original business input, stakeholder comments, decisions, assumptions, and open questions.
+It is not a polished specification.
+Its role is to preserve the original meeting material before it is transformed into a structured clean meeting summary.

-This document serves as the source material for the clean meeting summary generated in the next step.
+---

 ## Meeting Information